 If there is more debt than assets in an estate, then state law determines how debts should be prioritized.
 If you have a will, you can appoint an executor who will carry out its terms and ensure that all other matters are resolved after your death.
 The executor can be almost anyone, but they are generally an attorney, accountant, or family member who is 18 years old or older and has no prior felony convictions.
 The executor also has the right to challenge a will if they can prove that a beneficiary obtained their inheritance through subterfuge, undue influence, or embezzlement.

-The court will not release the executor unless doing so does not harm the beneficiaries of the will.
+A removal petition can be filed if it is alleged that an executor is unfit due to negligence, misconduct, or incapacity.
+The court won't release an executor unless doing so won't harm any beneficiaries of the will.
 An executor manages and protects estate assets, pays debts and taxes, and transfers assets to heirs (persons entitled to collect an inheritance or asset).
-Only the court can issue the document (commonly called letters of administration or simply letters) that gives someone authority over the assets of a deceased person's estate.
-You've been nominated as executor of probate in California, but you're not sure you have the time and ability to meet your obligations.
+Only a court can issue letters of administration or letters that give someone authority over a deceased person's assets.

 If you've been nominated as an executor of probate in California but don't think you have enough time or ability to fulfill your obligations, you can petition for removal.